JesusdelCas99/liquibase-template/README.md

     liquibase rollbackToDate "2025-01-31 15:03:40.125"
     ```

-- Rollback to a specific tag:
+- Rollback to a specific tag (useful for releases):

     ```bash
     liquibase rollback 'v0.1'
     ```